jarviscanada/jarvis_data_eng_PrateekAnnaiahgari/README.md

 # Sai Prateek Reddy Annaiahgari .
 Jarvis Consulting

-I am a gradute of Electronics and Communication Engineering program with a specialization in Embedded Systems from Jawaharlal Nehru Technological Univarsity, Hyderabad, India.
-With a strong foundation in basic programming principles and analytical skills, I decided to explore the concepts of software engineering and expand my technical knowledge to pursue a career in Software Development.
-I have utilized various free online resources to learn different programming languages like python, C#, Java and Scala, and various tools by Apache Software Foundation.
-The improved knowledge helped me secure a job at Jarvis as a Data Engineer.
-At Jarvis, I learned to work as a team in a dynamic environment and develop efficient sofware solutions to complex real-world business problems.
-As a result of my abilty to quickly learn new technologies in a dynamic field like Data engineering, I will be a great fit to an equally dynamic team and organisation as a Data Engineer.
+I am a recent graduate with strong knowledge of software design, development, and testing.
+I have experience in different programming languages like C, python, C#, Java and Scala and various tools by Apache Software Foundation.
+My broad educational background with excellent analytical, technical, and programming skills has helped me secure a job at Jarvis as a Data Engineer.
+At Jarvis, I have worked as a team to develop efficient software solutions to complex real-world business problems.
+As a result of my abilty to quickly learn new technologies in a dynamic field like Software engineering, I will be a great fit to an equally dynamic team and organisation as a Software Engineer.

 ## Skills